How to Grow and Care for Grape Ivy Plant (Cissus rhombifolia) Indoors

 Cissus rhombifolia grows best in average warmth of 18-270C with a minimum of 150C.
 Though it can adapt to a wide range of temperatures, constantly high temperatures can damage the plant.

 Grape Ivy has no need for extra humidity, average humidity of 50-55% is sufficient for the plant.
-However, for lush growth and to reduce pest infestation especially where the temperatures are high, increase humidity.
+However, for lush growth and to reduce pest infestation, it needs more humidity.

-Set the pot on a wet pebble tray or grow the plant in the bathroom and other moist areas in the home.
-Check out these techniques on how to raise humidity for houseplants.
+Therefore, to increase humidity set the pot on a wet pebble tray, use a humidifier or group the plants together.
+You may also grow the plant in a well-lit bathroom, kitchen, and other moist areas in the home.

 Potting Medium